rtmigo/dmk_py/README.md

    key is correct.
 Therefore, it is really only a self-test to see if the data is decoded as expected.

    This checksum is saved inside the encrypted stream.
-If the data in the blocks is the same, it will not be noticeable from the outside due to different nonce (3) values.
+If the data in two
+   blocks are the same, it will not be noticeable from the outside due to different nonce (3) values.